aresdevo/animaide/README.md

 ![Installing 2](images/active_on_release.gif)

-- **Activate on release:** When this option is selected tools will behave similar to previous version in the sence that they will become active as soon as you select them.
+- **Activate on release:** When this option is selected tools will behave similar to previous version in the sense that they will become active as soon as you select them.
 If you unselect it  tools will become active only after you left-click and drag.

 ![Curve Tools Preferences](images/curve_tools_preferences.gif)